vannawillerton/vannawillerton.github.io/DirichletProcesses.md

 #### Key Properties of the DP

-The CRP metaphor helps to highlight some properties of the DP.
+The CRP construction helps to highlight some properties of the DP.
 The first is that the CRP implements a simplicity bias.
 It assigns a higher probability to partitions which (1) have fewer customers, (2) have fewer tables, and (3) for a fixed number of customers N, favors